klemenv/PyDevice/pycalcRecord.md

 value is converted to the type specified in FTVL which can be one of the
 following: LONG, DOUBLE, STRING.

+If an output link is specified in OUT field, the same value from VAL is sent to the output link.

 ### Python expression
 The purpose of this record is to be able to execute arbitrary Python code by passing multiple parameters from EPICS PVs.
 The actual code to be executed